lidaichen1999/lidaichen1999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+<br>
 I am attending National Research University Higher School of Economics🇷🇺 for the Winter School in Software Engineering.
-Prior to that, I received my Bachelor of Management degree in Information Management and Information Systems from China University of Geosciences (Beijing)🇨🇳 in 2021.
+Prior to that, I received my B.M. in Information Management and Information Systems from China University of Geosciences (Beijing)🇨🇳 in 2021.
  <font color=Red>I'm interested in Natural Language Processing and Cyber-Security.
 I am looking for an opportunity to pursue a PhD/MPhil starting in 2022.</font>
-<br>

 Experience
 ------